Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 User Agents include an entry in the `supported` array for each Transparency Log that they support receiving inclusion proofs from, containing the Transparency Log's assigned unique identifier in `transparency_log_id`.
-The `supported` array MUST be sorted in ascending order by `transparency_log_id`.
+The `supported` array MUST be sorted in ascending order by `transparency_log_id`, and each `transparency_log_id` MUST only be advertised once.

 If the User Agent was shown a provisional inclusion proof in a previous connection to the host, they will also have received a bearer token and a pre-shared key.
-In all subsequent connections to the host, for as long as the User Agent has not yet seen the provisional proof integrated into a subsequent tree head, they advertise a `provisional` tree head type and include the provided bearer token in `bearer_token`.
+In all subsequent connections to the host, for as long as the User Agent has not yet seen the provisional proof integrated into a subsequent tree head, they advertise a `provisional` TreeHeadType and include the provided bearer token in `bearer_token`.
 If the host indicates the Transparency Log in its ServerHello extension, the User Agent will set the PSK input to the TLS key schedule to be the pre-shared key.

-If the User Agent does not need to resolve a provisional inclusion proof, they instead advertise a `standard` tree head type and include the greatest tree size of the Transparency Log in `tree_size` where the current time (according to the User Agent's local clock) minus the rightmost log entry's timestamp is greater than 8 hours and less than 168 hours.
+If the User Agent does not need to resolve a provisional inclusion proof, they instead advertise a `standard` TreeHeadType and include the greatest tree size of the Transparency Log in `tree_size` where the current time (according to the User Agent's local clock) minus the rightmost log entry's timestamp is greater than 8 hours and less than 168 hours.
 If the User Agent is not aware of such a